orkes-io/docs/docs/getting-started/adding-wait-conditions.md

 <div className="row">
 <div className="col col--4">

-1. In the same workflow from before, add a [Wait](/content/reference-docs/operators/wait) task before the SMS task
+1. In the same workflow from before, add a [Wait](/content/reference-docs/operators/wait) task before the SMS task.
-2. We can configure the wait task parameters to wait for 10 seconds
+2. We can configure the wait task parameters to wait for 10 seconds.
-3. Run workflow directly from the UI using the Run Workflow button
+3. [Run workflow directly from the UI](/content/how-to-videos/run-workflow) using the Run Workflow button.

 </div>
 <div className="col">